rackerlabs/support-how-to/content/cloud-servers/useful-python-novaclient-commands.md

 to limit the list by a range of IP addresses or to show you servers with a particular status.

-The output shows the server&rsquo;s unique ID in the first column, then the server name, then the server status, and the final column shows the network addresses associated with the server.
+The output shows the server's unique ID in the first column, then the server name, then the server status, and the final column shows the network addresses associated with the server.